wahyuayesha/wahyuayesha/README.md

 ---

 ### Focus
-Fullstack mobile development with a growing focus on integrating **AI/ML** into real-world applications.
+Fullstack flutter mobile development with a growing focus on integrating **AI/ML** into real-world applications.
 Currently deepening my skills in machine learning to bring smarter features to mobile products.

 ### Tech Stack